TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Overview

-\textit{\textbf{Scheduling Plan:}} We denote a scheduling plan for workload $W_j$ as a sequence of $^{i}s_{j}^{t}$, such as $<^{i_0}s_{j}^{t_0}, ^{i_1}s_{j}^{t_1}, ...>$, where $^{i}s_{j}^{t}$ belongs to the scheduling events set $S$.
-And for each event $^{i}s_{j}^{t}$, $j$ represents that it belongs to the scheduling plan of workload $W_j$, $i$ is its trigger tensor access, which is the preceding tensor access of the scheduled event, and $t$ is the time interval between the execution end of the trigger tensor access and the start of the scheduling event, just as \autoref{fig:Concepts' Examples} shows.
+\textit{\textbf{Scheduling Plan:}} We denote a scheduling plan for workload $W_j$ as a sequence $S_j$ of $s_{j}^{i,t}$, such as $<s_{j}^{i_0,t_0}, s_{j}^{i_1,t_1}, ...>$.
+And for each event $s_{j}^{i,t}$, $j$ represents that it belongs to the scheduling plan of workload $W_j$, $i$ is its trigger tensor access, which is the prior tensor access of the scheduled event, and $t$ is the time interval between the execution end of the trigger tensor access and the start of the scheduling event, just as \autoref{fig:Concepts' Examples}(c) shows

-\textit{\textbf{Memory Footprint:}} Let $Mem(x)$ be the GPU memory changing caused by tensor access $a$ or scheduling event $x$, the \textbf{memory footprint} of a workload $W_j$ with $m$ operators at the end of operator k is
+\textit{\textbf{Memory Footprint:}} Let function $Mem(\cdot)$ be the GPU memory changing caused by tensor access $a$ or scheduling event $x$, the \textbf{memory footprint} of a workload $W_j$ at the end of operator k is